wakatime/wakatime-cli/CONTRIBUTING.md

 Prerequisites:

-- We use `make` to build and run tests.
+- We use `make` to build and run tests
+- We use `bats` to test shell scripts.
+Documentation can be found [here](https://bats-core.readthedocs.io/en/latest/installation.html)
 - [Go 1.16](https://golang.org/doc/install)

 After cloning, install dependencies with `make install`.